 As an employer or interviewer, you want the best of the best; but to get the best, you need to ask the right questions.
 When hiring any new employee, the stakes are high from a business standpoint.
-However, in the healthcare industry, the stakes are even higher — you’re dealing with people’s health.
+However, in the healthcare industry; whether dental, optometry, veterinary, or other; the stakes are even higher — you’re dealing with people’s health.

 That is why you’ll want to acquire and keep a stacked team of skilled employees who are both empathetic and adaptable.
 In order to do so, you need to start from the beginning, focusing on the hiring process.
 As stated by Stefan Benndorf, Managing Director at Applift, “Entrepreneurs need to change their mindset.
 Hiring is not a chore or a side job — it is the foundation of their business.”

-The growth of your practice will depend on successful recruitment.
+The growth of your dental, optometry, or medical practice will depend on successful recruitment.
 If you’re ready to tighten up your interview process, here are some healthcare interview questions to guide you.

 Quality Hires in Healthcare Are More Important Than Ever